pmilet/playback/README.md

 # Asp.Net Core Playback
-An Asp.Net Core middleware library that simplifies the recording and playback of api calls by means of a simple playback identifier.
+An Asp.Net Core middleware library that simplifies the recording and playback of api calls by means of a playback identifier.

 ### Purpose
 Save api requests in production, to be replayed in isolation for testing.